 - Conduct was not “reckless”: When disorderly conduct is charged is a felony, the state must prove that the defendant “recklessly” handled a weapon.
 Conduct is only reckless if it is “grossly” different from the standard of conduct a reasonable person would use in the situation.
 Brandishing a weapon, in and of itself, is not reckless if it is done is a responsible manner, such as one that adheres to the basics of gun safety.
 Therefore, the mere display of a weapon is not disorderly conduct, and the defendant cannot be convicted of the charge unless the prosecution shows that the defendant acted recklessly.
 If a defendant used proper care in the display of the weapon, evidence of this can be presented to fight the charges.

-If you've been charged with disorderly conduct, discuss your case with an experienced attorney.
-Salwin Law offers a free consultation on disorderly conduct charges and can discuss the best possible defenses and potential outcomes for your case.
+If you’ve been charged with disorderly conduct, discuss your case with an experienced criminal defense attorney.
+Salwin Law Group offers a free consultation on disorderly conduct charges and can discuss the best possible defenses and potential outcomes for your case.